vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 The objective of the game is to play until one player has all 52 cards in their stack.

+## Prerequisites

+- Javascript
+- Object Oriented Programming

+## Instructions

+1. Fork and clone this repository.
+1. Change into the new directory.
+1. Fulfill the listed requirements.

+Perform all your work inside the [`lib/`](lib/) directory.
+You are required to turn in your submission by making a pull request on the original repository.

+## Requirements

 To play, each player reveals the top card in their stack.
 The player who played the card with the higher rank (Aces high) takes both cards and puts them at the